 Antigua and Barbuda Travel: What Is Required?

-There is no mention of mandatory Antigua and Barbuda travel medical insurance.
-But it is always a good idea to make provisions for your financial safety when you're traveling abroad.
+Though Antigua and Barbuda travel medical insurance is optional, it is always a good idea to make provisions for your financial safety when you're traveling abroad.
 Even if you don't test positive, you will have the pay for the preliminary tests.
 In the unfortunate event that you test positive, you would have to pay for all treatment costs out of pocket.

 The regulations outline that you would not be allowed to take a flight back home.
 This means that your domestic insurance plan would not cover any expenses.
 If you have to be repatriated due to specific conditions or there is a need for medical evacuation, you would have to bear those costs, too.